 The process for seeking help, usually looks something like this: An employee will typically first seek assistance by searching through a help menu or a knowledge base for the right instructions.
 This process may require several searches to find the right key phrase to answer the question.
 Or, just as likely they may never find the exact the information they need.

 If searching fails, the next option is to turn to colleagues or to a Help Desk for support.
 While others may be able to assist the employee, the time they spend impedes their own productivity as well as the productivity of the employee receiving assistance.

-Onboarding software can resolve these productivity-draining issues by intuitively understanding where users are at in a transaction or process in the application.
+A digital adoption solution can resolve these productivity-draining issues by intuitively understanding where users are at in a transaction or process in the application.
 Then, based on this knowledge, it can then serve the employee the content that is most appropriate to aid in completing the task.
 Not only does this method provide the assistance the employee needs, it increases productivity and reduces frustration by eliminating time spent searching for information or seeking assistance.

 2. Provides Contextual Guidance at the Moment of Need

 Typically, during a software training for a core business application, employees may learn dozens if not hundreds of different tasks they need to execute in the application.
 While they may be able to retain some of this information, memory has a a use-it-or-lose it quality.
 When memories of tasks aren’t accessed frequently, such as those needed solely to execute specific processes once a quarter, they are more likely to be forgotten.